snowdrop/spring-boot-quickstart-istio/README.md

 To allow to inject the Envoy Proxy and initialize correctly the pod to route all the internal traffic to this Proxy, we will use the Fabric8 Maven Plugin using a new Enricher module called `istio-enricher`.

+Remarks:

+- This code has been tested against Istio 0.2.12.
-Remark: The Fabric8 Maven Plugin enricher currently supports Istio 0.2.12.
-By adopting this enricher, then it is not longer required to use istioctl go client !
+- By adopting this enricher, then it is not longer required to use istioctl client !

 ### Instructions